microbit-sam/microbit-docs/docs/advanced.md

 }
 ```

+!!! warning
+    Running a MessageBus without the Fiber Scheduler will result in all event handlers being registered as MESSAGE_BUS_LISTENER_IMMEDIATE (see [`MicroBitMessageBus`](ubit/messageBus.md) for details).
+This means that your event handler will be executed in the context of the code that raised the event.
+This may include interrupt context, which may not be safe for all operations.
+It is recommend that you always run the MessageBus with the Fiber Scheduler in order to allow the event to be decoupled from interrupt context.

 ## Initialising the Fiber Scheduler

 Often when using asynchronous events, it is also useful to run the fiber scheduler.
 Without a scheduler in operation, all event handlers (such as the one above) will be executed with the threading mode `MESSAGE_BUS_LISTENER_IMMEDIATE`, as